lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial8/tutorial.rst

 making it straightforward to fill the box with styrene.
 To add 200 styrene molecules to the simulation box, we will use the
 \href{\filepath tutorial8/styrene.mol}{\dwlcmd{styrene.mol}} molecule template file.
-Include the following commands to *mixing.lmp*:
+Include the following commands to **mixing.lmp**:

 .. code-block:: lammps

     molecule styrene styrene.mol
-    create_atoms 0 random 200 8305 NULL overlap 2.75 &
-        maxtry 500 mol styrene 7687
+    create_atoms 0 random 200 8305 NULL overlap 2.75 maxtry 500 mol styrene 7687

-Finally, let us use the *minimize* command to reduce the potential energy of the system:
+Finally, let us use the ``minimize`` command to reduce the potential energy of the system:

 .. code-block:: lammps